LucasDelfino92/morrowindsharp/mwtools.md

 it is a good practice to repair it using WryeMash.
 WryeMash may not fully repair your saves, but it is certainly better than nothing.

-- After uninstalling a plugin, launch WryeMash in Mod Organizer 2.
+- After uninstalling a plugin, run WryeMash in Mod Organizer 2.
 - In the **Saves** tab, you will see a list with all your saves.
 - Right click on any save, and click on **Repair All**.
 WryeMash will scan your savefile.
 - You will get a message window with two possible outcomes: your save has been repaired by WryeMash, or WryeMash will tell you no problems where found.
 Close the window.